 Even If you have published content in the past that has not produced desired results, document it!
-Use MS-Excel or even Google sheets to record your work in detail.
+Use MS Excel or even Google sheets to record your work in detail.
 Before having a clear understanding of what kind of content needs to be put up in the future, it is really important that you are conscious about the content that is already out on your website.
-A careful study of the type of past content and even more careful comparison of it with the feedback report of the needs and desires of the potential customers will immensely help in filling up the gaps that have played a major role in producing undesirable outcomes.
+A careful study of the type of past content and an even more careful comparison of it with the feedback report of the needs and desires of the potential customers will immensely help in filling up the gaps that have played a major role in producing undesirable outcomes.

 Pre-planning and making a list of the type of content that needs to be published in the future is a very important part of an effective content strategy.

 If you are entirely new to putting up content every now and then, it’s even better!
 Do not ignore the importance of properly documenting your work.
 Understand that it is also a big part of a workable content strategy.

 Another thing to keep a proper record of is the metrics.
 I cannot emphasize enough the importance of tracking and storing the outreach of your work.
 You should carefully study the reports by the absolutely free Google Analytics to further understand the dynamics of how effective your content strategy is proving to be.
 It is important that you constructively analyze the outcomes and further recognize loopholes, if any and create a finer strategy to fill it up.